There’s a yarn craft combining crochet and knitting!

 How Do I Stop My Tunisian Crochet From Curling?

-Here are four simple methods that help reduce that super frustrating curl.
+Here are simple methods to reduce the curl.

-Use a hook size at least two sizes up from the one your yarn or pattern calls for.
+Use a hook size two sizes up from the one your yarn or pattern calls for.

-For example, if you’re pattern calls for a US hook size D/3, you want to change it for a US size F/5.
+If your pattern says US hook size D/3, change it to a US size F/5.

 What Can I Make With Tunisian Crochet?